-BlackBerry launches its third Android-based phone
+BlackBerry launches last phone it will carry on its books

 "This one is our phone," BlackBerry Chief Operating Officer Marty Beard said in an interview.
 "This is fully our responsibility."

-The device, which has a 5.5 inch touchscreen, will be priced at $499.
-Apple's iPhone 7 with the same screen size starts at $769, while the equivalent version of Google's Pixel starts at $649.

-"If you look at feature by feature by feature, and you're looking at dimensions and weight and the display and the memory and the camera, the battery, it is a very strong comp to both those devices," Beard said.
+BlackBerry's Toronto-listed shares were down 1.2 percent in afternoon trade at C$9.70.
+They had touched C$11.18 - their highest since January - on Sept.
+28 when the company announced its outsourcing plan.

+"BlackBerry had to kill its hardware in order to save it," website TechCrunch wrote in a broadly positive review of the DTEK60 that nevertheless questioned how much interest it would elicit.

-Waterloo, Ontario-based BlackBerry does not have any distribution deals with telecom companies that typically offer devices along with connections to their communications networks.
+Waterloo, Ontario-based BlackBerry does not have any deals with telecom companies to distribute the device.

-Instead, it is pitching the phone directly to companies, governments and other large organizations, as well as selling it on its own websites in the United States, Canada, and several major European countries.
+Instead, it is pitching the phone directly to companies and governments, as well as selling it on its own websites in the United States, Canada, and several major European countries.

 "It's not necessarily an anti-carrier strategy," Beard said.
 "It's more that we see this as the most efficient and most cost-effective way to get to that customer base."

+The device, which has a 5.5 inch touchscreen, will be priced at $499.
+Apple's iPhone 7 with the same screen size starts at $769, while the equivalent version of Android-maker Alphabet Inc's (GOOGL.O) Pixel starts at $649.

+"Certainly it's not going to be the next superstar in the marketplace," said William Stofega, a mobile phone analyst at IDC Corp.
+"But it's a solid device that brings some really high-end security features and capabilities to it."

-The DTEK60 is based on a reference design from manufacturer TCL Corp (000100.SZ), a Chinese electronics company that makes phones as well as televisions, air conditioners and other household appliances.
+The DTEK60 is being manufactured by TCL Corp (000100.SZ), a Chinese electronics company that makes phones as well as televisions, air conditioners and other household appliances.

 BlackBerry launched its first Android device, the high-end Priv, in November last year and followed it with the much cheaper DTEK50 in July.

-The company last month wrote down $137 million of inventory and supply commitments in the six months to the end of August due to limited demand for phones launched prior to the DTEK50.
+The company last month wrote down $137 million of phone inventory and supply commitments.

-(Reporting by Alastair Sharp; Editing by Bernard Orr)
+Reporting by Alastair Sharp; Editing by Bernard Orr